StackHawk

-Have you ever put JavaScript code on a website that was supposed to fetch data from a remote server, only to realize that it didn’t work?
-Then you probably looked at your browser’s developer tools and noticed an error message referring to CORS or the same-origin policy.
-This article is for you if the remote server is under your control and its server-side code is a Laravel application.
-To fix your issues, we’ll walk through the process of setting up CORS in Laravel through a sequence of questions.
+Have you ever put JavaScript code on a website that was supposed to fetch data from your Laravel API, only to realize that it didn’t work?
+Then you looked at your browser’s developer tools and noticed an error message referring to CORS or the same-origin policy.

 What Is CORS?